 When King Henry VIII broke from the Catholic Church in 1533, then banned monasteries and convents in England in 1540, the Priory of Saint Ursula and 11,000 virgins saw an influx of English nuns.

 The number of English nuns was so high, that the Priory founded a completely English convent for them in 1609, called the Sint-Monicaklooster (St Monica Convent).
-I am not able to locate the exact spot of this English convent.
-But I do know that in 1629, these English sisters founded a “pilgrims’ house” in Brugge.
+This was located on the bank of the River Voer, and in 1629, these English sisters founded a “pilgrims’ house” in Brugge.
 By 1650, the house became the “Onze Lieve Vrouw van Nazareth” (Our Lady of Nazareth) or more commonly known as the “Engels Klooster” (English Convent), that still exists today on the Carmersstraat in Bruges.

 Back to the Priory in Leuven: By 1653, the community was obviously thriving.
 They have a huge garden (more about this later) and a farm on their compound.
 The church was modernised and a proper wall with portals were erected along the streetside.

 The French Invasion

 On 25 April 1783, Emperor Joseph II of Austria banned all monasteries in the Southern Netherlands.
 In Leuven, the Kartuizerklooster was destroyed.

 But thanks to the close relationship the Mother Supreme Catherine Adriaens had with the authorities, the Priory was spared.
 She also cleverly founded a girls’ school inside her convent walls to avoid any further complications: in 1783-1784, she built several classrooms and a hostel for the students.